sorin25/sorin25.github.io/_posts/2022-03-07-use-your-database-to-the-fullest.md

 As you can see the computations will become more and more complex, and we haven't even started on the time to resolve.
 What if we update the `time_to_respond` key when we assign someone to the request.
 This is a bit more complicated and requires a fairly new MongoDB server, in order to be able to use an update instruction with an aggregation pipeline so you can refer to the updated document.

-## Use an aggregation pipeline during the update to update the `time_to_respose`
+## Use an aggregation pipeline during the update to update the `time_to_respond`

 In order to be able to refer to the existing document in an update, you need to use an aggregation pipeline.
 When updating the request as assigned to someone, we would like to:
  - set the request assignee and status,
  - add a log entry with the assignment info
- - update the `time_to_response`
+ - update the `time_to_respond`

 The first two can be done with a simple update:

 ```
 db.requests.updateOne({_id: ObjectId('xxx')},{
-    $set: {assingee: "XXX", "status": "In Progress"},
+    $set: {assignee: "XXX", "status": "In Progress"},
     $push: { logs: {...}}})
 ```

-However updating the `time_to_response` requires referencing the previous version of the document and computing the difference between the first log entry and the current log entry.
+However updating the `time_to_respond` requires referencing the previous version of the document and computing the difference between the first log entry and the current log entry.
 To complicate the things more, there is no support for `$push` in the update aggregation pipeline.

 ```
 db.requests.updateOne({"_id" : ObjectId("XXXX")},[{